How can you make your 24/7 Jira Service Desk truly multilingual?

 Step 1: Enable translations in the corresponding project

-Once you install the application, the Get Started button will directly prompt you to select in which Jira Service Desk project you want to enable the translation.
+Once you install the application, the Get Started button will directly prompt you to select in which Jira Service Management project you want to enable the translation.
 Of course, you can enable translations in more than one project.

 Step 2: Define language settings